enisdenjo/graphql-ws/PROTOCOL.md

 Ping the other party.
 Useful for detecting failed connections, displaying latency metrics or other types of network probing.

-_<decide if only server is affected>_ This message can be issued at any point after the connection is acknowledged.
-If the connection is not acknowledged, and a ping is sent, the socket will be closed immediately with the event `4401: Unauthorized`.

 ```typescript
 interface PingMessage {
   type: 'ping';